 Johnson Fistel aggressively pursues complex litigation matters for both hourly paying clients and for contingency fee clients.
 While not an exhaustive list, below are a few of the cases for which the firm has achieved noteworthy successful results for its clients.

 A Happy Client Following Trial

 On behalf of a marketing firm, Johnson Fistel pursued claims for breach of contract and fraud against the manufacturer of a weight loss product.
-After a week-long jury trial, the jury returned a 7-figure verdict in favor of Johnson Fistel’s client including actual and punitive damages.
-See testimonial from the firm’s client, Ronald T. Fricke.
+After a week-long jury trial, the jury returned a seven-figure verdict in favor of Johnson Fistel’s client, including actual and punitive damages.
+See testimonial from the firm’s client.
 Healthy Life Marketing, LLC, et al. v.
-Jaime Brenkus’ Sound Body, Inc., Case No. GIC822927 (San Diego Superior Court).
+Jaime Brenkus’ Sound Body, Inc., Case No. GIC822927 (Cal.
+Super.
+Ct.
+San Diego Cnty.).

 Record Setting Class Action Settlement in Washington